turkSLO/table_eater/STATUS.md

 - [x] Make it so it only runs through the TableEater code if there's actually a table on the page
 - [ ] Make it delete files after the user closes session/changes URLs

-Packages added: utils (for making zip files containing the tables)
+Libraries added: utils (for making zip files containing the tables)

 *Wednesday Apr 12, 2017 17:00-21:30*